nschlia/ffmpegfs/INSTALL.md

 ### Building FFmpeg with optimisations

-The precompiled package of FFmpeg available for Debian, Ubuntu etc. is built with common options so that it can run on many processors.
-To leverage the full potential it may be useful to build it with optimisation options for the target CPU.
+The precompiled package of FFmpeg available for Debian, Ubuntu, etc. is built with common options so that it can run on many processors.
+To leverage its full potential, it may be useful to build it with optimisation options for the target CPU.
 The resulting binaries may not run on other computers.

-FFmpeg must be built with at least libx264, libfdk_aac and libmp3lame support.
-Other libraries, for example ogg, Windows Media or FLAC must be added when these formats should be used as source.
+FFmpeg must be built with at least libx264, libfdk_aac, and libmp3lame support.
+Other libraries, for example, ogg, Windows Media, or FLAC, must be added when these formats should be used as sources.

 **Attention!** Remember to do "apt remove ffmpeg" before proceeding with the next steps to avoid maleficent blends of custom and official distribution binaries.